Home » Blog » Comparison » AMD vs Intel (2025): The Right CPU for Gaming, Creation & Laptops

 2. Safety: AMD can detect malware with its Enhanced Virus Protection feature.

-3. Lithography: AMD has smaller lithography that does not cause the machine to heat up too often.
+3. Lithography: AMD has a smaller lithography that does not cause the machine to heat up too often.

 Offering a wide range of processors, AMD is a popular choice for buyers with a budget constraint, requiring high graphic quality and efficiency.
 It is also a reliable choice similar to its main competitor and is, therefore, preferred by users focusing on graphics and curbing expenses.